 Check Exhaust Tailpipe

-If the vehicle gets stuck often the sand, mud or snow will block the exhaust outlet and unless this is cleared your vehicle will not be performing, and you could risk damaging the engine.
+If the vehicle gets stuck often, these episodes will slowly clog the exhaust outlet and, unless this is cleared, your vehicle will not be performing, and you could risk damaging the engine.

 This happened to me once – a was driving behind someone in muddy conditions, his truck got stuck in the mud as he tried to do a U-turn and backed into a bank.
 After clearing the wheels we managed to get the vehicle out, but it wouldn’t go.